 During Ganesh Chaturti, I would visit different places in the city with Dolly’s family to see Ganapati idols.
 I think we used to go out daily during the ganesh festival to see the idols.
 Different parts of the city hosted colorful Ganapati idols, some small, some huge.
 People stood in the queue to have a glimpse of the idol.
 At certain places, they offer prasadam after viewing the idols.

 Uttarayan was my favorite festival with the music blasting all around.
 I loved flying kites.
-Early morning, I would be on the terrace, not only flying kites but also catching the ones that were cut.
-People cut each other’s kites and shout “Katieye”.
+Early morning, I would be on the terrace, not only flying kites but also grabbing the ones that were cut.
+People would shout “Katieye”.

 I hated holi, which is the festival of colors in the month of March.
-I was allergic to the colors.
+It was as if i was allergic to the colors.
 But I enjoyed “Phuga Agyaras”, people throwing water filled balloon at each other.
 I was so naughty, that I used to put it in the freezer.
 It became rock solid.
 I gave that to Paresh and he threw it on the fourth floor.
 It broke the kitchen glass pane of Sivanandan’s house.
 For a week or so, I didn’t dare to go the fourth floor.

 Navratri was my favorite festival during my childhood.
 I would be eagerly looking forward for the event to start, sometime during night.
 Ladies used to wear Gagra-Choli and men in formal dresses.
 I remember the song “Tad Tad tali padey, tad tad tali padey”.
 I used to dance with the group until it got over.
 Amma would be sleeping at home.
 The last part was aarti session in front of the Hindu goddess Saraswati’s photo.
 Occasionally, we used to go to some place to watch garbas with Dolly and family.